-In order for you to spend pleasant moments during your vacation in Rome in July, you have to pack well.
-The general advice or suggestion I can give you is to take summer clothes.
+In order for you to have a great time during your vacation to Rome in July, you need to pack well.
+The general advice or suggestion I can give you is to pack summer clothes.
 That is to say that they have to be very light and comfortable clothes, given the hot weather for that time of the year.

 For example, long pants, shirts, skirts or knee-length dresses.
 But, in general terms, keep in mind when organizing your trip to Rome that what you put in your suitcase should be fresh.
 Of course, other things that should not be missing are your bathing suit, umbrella and sunscreen.
 Now you're all set.